Medicare Part D Prescription Plans

 PART "D" - Prescription Drug Plans (PDP)

-• Annual Deductible for 2024 is $545.00 for Most Plans – Several Plans offer a Zero Deductible, but the premiums are higher, but also the cost of drugs “MAY” be lower overall.
+• Annual Deductible for 2025 is $590.00 for Most Plans – Several Plans offer other deductibles and some offer a Zero Deductible, but the premiums are higher, but also the cost of drugs “MAY” be lower overall.

-• Most Plans in 2024 will offer the “Insulin Savings Program” where your Insulin is limited to only a $35.00 maximum charge per Insulin Drug per month.
+• Some Plans in 2025 will offer the “Insulin Savings Program” where your Insulin is limited to only a $35.00 maximum charge per Insulin Drug per month.

-• Once you reach the $8,000 of out of pocket expenses – you are finished for that calendar year.
+• Once you reach the $2,000** (This amount may change each year) of out of pocket drug expenses – Your drugs are all free for the rest of the 2025 calendar year.

-• There are approximately 25 Available Drug Plans in South Florida for 2024 and they vary in premium from approx. $0.00 per month to about $175.00 per month.
-Average is about $35.00 per mo.
+• There are approximately 20-25 Available Drug Plans in South Florida for 2025 and they vary in premiums.
+Average was about $35.00 per mo. in 2024 and that is likely to be higher in 2025

 *IMPORTANT: DO NOT PICK A PLAN THAT HAS LESS THAN A 3 STAR RATING OR IS LISTED AS “TOO NEW TO BE MEASURED” AS IT IS NOT RECOMMENDED.